GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 *.cloudrun.pomerium.com.
 18000 IN CNAME ghs.googlehosted.com.
 ```

-Or set an equivalent CNAME in your DNS provider.
+Alternatively, you can set an equivalent CNAME in your DNS provider.

-# Deploy
+## Deployment

 Ensure that you have set a default project: